 Following on from this thread, I've begun to receive after-action reports from our field representatives in the disaster area, as well as from contacts in the State Police in Louisiana and Mississippi.
 The lessons learned are given below.
 I'll try to add further after-action reports to this thread as I receive them, and I hope those who experienced Katrina first-hand will also post here about what they went through, and lessons that can be learned from it.

+1. People who were prepared were frequently mobbed/threatened by those who weren't.
 This was reported in at least seven incidents, five in Mississippi, two in Louisiana (I suspect that the relative lack of Louisiana incidents was because most of those with any sense got out of Dodge before the storm hit).
 In each case, the person/family concerned had made preparations for disaster, with supplies, shelter, etc. in good order and ready to go.
 Several had generators ready and waiting.
 However, their neighbors who had not prepared all came running after the disaster, wanting food, water and shelter from them.
 When the prepared families refused, on the grounds that they had very little, and that only enough for themselves, there were many incidents of aggression, attempted assault, and theft of their supplies.
 Some had to use weapons to deter attack, and in some cases, shots were fired.
 I understand that in two incidents, attackers/would-be thieves were shot.
 It's also reported that in all of these cases, the prepared families now face threats of retribution from their neighbors, who regarded their refusal to share as an act of selfishness and/or aggression, and are now threatening retaliation.
 It's reportedly so bad that most of the prepared families are considering moving to other neighborhoods so as to start afresh, with different neighbors.